 The Reserve Bank of Australia has an inflationary target of between 2% and 3% per annum.
-Based on the 10 year average, CPI increases have been set from 3.3% to 2.90% for the life of the Plan.
+Based on the 10 year average, CPI increases have been set from 3.3% to 2.90% for the life of the LTFP.

 The financial projections have assumed that wages and salary costs will increase by 3% per annum.
-All Council non- contract staff are parties to Enterprise Bargaining Agreements which cover periods of up to 3 years.
-It should be noted however as these Agreements will be renegotiated during the planning timeframe of the LTFP, the potential for unforeseen variations in the financial projections exist.
+Enterprise Bargaining Agreements cover periods of up to 3 years and are re-negotiated every 3 years.
+It should be noted that as these Agreements will be re-negotiated during the planning horizon of the LTFP, the potential for unforeseen variations in the financial projections exist.